 Phase 2: Business Model

-In this phase you will attend five weekly, four-hour morning workshops where you’ll learn the techniques of customer discovery to validate or pivot on the assumptions you’ve made for your business model in Phase 1.
+In this phase you will attend five weekly, four-hour morning online workshops where you’ll learn the techniques of customer discovery to validate or pivot on the assumptions you’ve made for your venture in Phase 1.
 You’ll “get out of the building” and interview members of your industry ecosystem to understand whether the assumptions you’ve made for your business opportunity are real.
-You’ll continue to work on your competitive landscape analysis, start to quantify the size of your market opportunity, and start to develop a roadmap for how your product or service will be commercialized.
+You’ll continue to work on your competitive landscape analysis while quantifying the size of your market opportunity and developing a roadmap for how your product or service will be commercialized.
 You will also build out your regulatory map for human health and reimbursement map (insurance) for human health as well as learn the standards of care (II) of human health.
 In the final online session, you will present an overview of your venture opportunity and in the two weeks following the final presentation you will be interviewed for readiness for Phase 3: Venture Builder.

 Phase 3: Venture Builder

-In Venture Builder your team will work one-on-one with an entrepreneurship@UBC Entrepreneur in Residence to expand and validate the key elements of your business model.
+In Venture Builder, your team will work one-on-one with an entrepreneurship@UBC Entrepreneur in Residence (EiR) to fill and validate any gaps in your business model.
 Your team will dig into potential markets and identify your target beachhead market.
-During Phase 3 you’ll continue to develop the technical proof of concept of your product or service, guided by feedback from your early customers and/or partners.
+During Phase 3 you will continue to develop technical proof of concept of your product or service, guided by feedback from your early customers and/or partners.
 Phase 3 Lab2Launch ventures should have established technical feasibility and economic exchange or contract research.
-In addition to one-on-one weekly mentoring, there are eight focus sessions covering executive topics such as team building, project management and goal setting, messaging, competitive landscape analysis and market validation.
+In addition to one-on-one mentoring with an Entrepreneur in Residence, there are group focus sessions covering executive topics such as team building, project management and goal setting, venture messaging, competitive landscape analysis and market validation.
 Successful ventures may apply for Phase 4, entrepreneurship@UBC’s signature HATCH Accelerator program.

-Ventures that successfully pass through all phases of programming and mentoring compete for a coveted position in entrepreneurship@UBC’s flagship HATCH Accelerator program, where they work on company building, developing first product and early customers, and become investment-ready.
+Ventures that successfully pass through all phases of programming and mentoring compete for a coveted position in Phase 4: the HATCH Accelerator program where they work on company building, developing first product and early customers, and become investment-ready.
 Ventures “graduate” from the HATCH Accelerator once they have achieved significant milestones relevant to each venture.